Dr. Quint C. Thurman,

-Vice President for Administrative Services/CFO
+Vice President for Financial Services/CFO

-Dean of Enrollment Management and Campus Life
+Vice President of Enrollment Management and Student Life

 Michele’s career in higher education started at Neosho County Community College where she worked as an Admissions Counselor.
 Her main area of focus was recruitment efforts and community outreach for the college.
 From there she moved on to Allen County Community College and served as the Director of Recruitment and Marketing.